kernelwernel/Unabomber-manifesto/README.md

 \- *From [Wikipedia](https://en.wikipedia.org/wiki/Unabomber_Manifesto)*

 ## Disclaimer ⚠️
 I am not praising Ted Kaczynski nor do I support his actions.
 I do not support a human being who killed 3 innocent people while injuring 23 others.
-I'm only creating this repository because I admire his philosophy on technology.
+I'm only creating this repository because I admire his philosophy on technology, I'm doing it for archival reasons, and I'm doing it for accessibility to anyone wanting to read the manifesto.

 ## Table of contents 📖